Anequit/win-optimizer/README.md

 ## What does this do?
-This tool optimizes windows to it's fullest potential for gaming, disables windows telemetry and data collection, disables auto updating and disables the update restart prompt.
-It also optimizes the network configuration behind the scenes to give you more bandwidth in gaming.
-This tool can also install a suite of software for you, so you don't have to spend 20 minutes downloading and installing from 15 different websites.
-Finally, it also activates windows 10/11 pro, so you don't need to deal with the limitations of home edition.
+This tool optimizes windows to it's fullest potential, disables telemetry/data collection, disables auto updating, and activates windows for you.
+The tweaks made by this tool will increase overall system performance, framerate in games, and network performance, but will also cause windows to draw more power.
+Due to this extra power draw, this tool may not be ideal for laptops with a working battery.

 ## Flagged as virus?